 Federico Travella went from turning his childhood hobbies into businesses to launching a fintech start that has transacted well over a billion dollars.
-The company, Novicap, has attracted funding from top-tier investors like Fasanara Capital, Techstars, Partech, and The Net Street.
+The company, Novicap, has attracted funding from top-tier investors like Fasanara Capital, Techstars, and Partech.

 In this episode, you will learn:

 - Working capital for your business

 - The differences between startups in Europe and the USA